Learning Outcomes

 Whether a particular use of land is 'non-natural' is a question of fact determined by the court based on all the circumstances.
 Key factors include:

-- Ordinary vs Extraordinary Use: The central question is whether the use is ordinary and routine or if it is special and unusual.
+Ordinary vs Extraordinary Use: The central question is whether the use is ordinary and routine or if it is special and unusual.
 Domestic water supply pipes, for instance, were held to be a natural use of land (Rickards v Lothian; Transco plc v Stockport MBC).
 In contrast, storing large quantities of industrial chemicals might be considered non-natural (Cambridge Water Co v Eastern Counties Leather plc).
+Courts look at how commonplace the activity is in the locality and at the time, and whether it increases danger beyond ordinary land use.

-- Magnitude of Risk: A use that creates an exceptionally high risk of danger if something escapes is more likely to be deemed non-natural (Transco plc v Stockport MBC).
+Magnitude of Risk: A use that creates an exceptionally high risk of danger if something escapes is more likely to be deemed non-natural (Transco plc v Stockport MBC).
 This involves assessing both the likelihood and potential severity of harm.
+The modern test emphasises exceptional danger: the thing and circumstances must create a risk that is out of the ordinary, and this exceptional danger is often the decisive factor.

-- Quantity: Accumulating very large quantities of a substance, even if not inherently dangerous (like water in Rylands), can render the use non-natural due to the increased danger posed by the quantity.
+Quantity: Accumulating very large quantities of a substance, even if not inherently dangerous (like water in Rylands), can render the use non-natural due to the increased danger posed by the quantity.
+Bulk storage frequently elevates ordinary materials into exceptional risks.

-- Context and Time: What constitutes non-natural use can change over time and depends on the standards and practices prevalent in society (Read v J Lyons & Co Ltd).
-Storage of petrol in a car's tank in a garage might have been non-natural in 1919 (Musgrove v Pandelis) but is clearly natural today.
+Context and Time: What constitutes non-natural use can change over time and depends on contemporary standards and practices (Read v J Lyons & Co Ltd; Rickards v Lothian).
+Storage of petrol in a car’s tank in a garage might have been non-natural in 1919 (Musgrove v Pandelis) but is clearly natural today.
+Courts explicitly assess non-natural use by reference to modern conditions, technology, and societal expectations.

 Contrast with Natural Use

-The rule does not apply to things naturally present on the land (e.g., naturally occurring water bodies, trees, rocks).
-It also does not apply to ordinary uses of land, such as domestic wiring, plumbing (Rickards v Lothian), or typical agricultural practices.
+The rule does not apply to things naturally present on the land (e.g., naturally occurring water bodies, thistles, trees).
+It also does not apply to ordinary uses of land, such as domestic wiring, plumbing (Rickards v Lothian; Transco), or typical agricultural practices.
 The essential distinction lies in whether the activity introduces a special or increased risk beyond the norm for that type of land use.
+Natural use encompasses contemporary, routine uses that align with the ordinary incidents of occupation.

 Worked Example 1.1